MelindaCardenas/mw-intellij-pets/README.md

 - A pet that walks around, sits, follows you, interacts with you, basically a fwend
 - Pet variants: 5 cats, bunny, chicken
 - Pet scale setting, to adjust the size of your pet
+- Bunny (more pets TK) celebrates when your tests pass!

 ## How to use